grokify/go-idmef/README.md

 ## Credits

 1. `timestamp.Timestamp` is based on code from [`github.com/coreos/mantle`](https://github.com/coreos/mantle) under the Apache 2.0 license and MIT compatible.
 This is a large, archived codebase with many dependencies.
-1. `diffmatchpatch` from [`github.com/sergi/go-diff`](https://github.com/sergi/go-diff) is used during development to analyze failed test results.
+1. `diffmatchpatch` from [`github.com/sergi/go-diff`](https://github.com/sergi/go-diff) was used during development to analyze failed test results.